 2. The original translation request might require multiple translation table walks, but the subsequent prefetch request might hit in the lowest level of walk cache and not require any memory accesses.
 If the prefetch request hits in the lowest level of walk cache, then the walk caches are not updated and no memory accesses are performed.

-Note The walk caches use a random replacement policy, so lookups are not recorded and do not affect the order in which the entries are evicted.
+The walk cache uses a round-robin replacement policy.

-The prefetch can only occur when the original request is complete irrespective of whether translation table walks were required because the prefetch uses the same translation slot as the original request.
-Waiting for completion of the original request means that by the time it becomes possible for the prefetch to be initiated, the TCU might have already received a non-speculative request for the next translation and begun to handle this request using a separate translation slot.
-Therefore, TCU prefetch only results in a performance advantage if the number of cycles between each sequential translation request from the TBU is greater than the number of cycles that is taken for the TCU to complete the original translation request and to start the subsequent prefetch.
+The prefetch can only occur when the original request is complete, even if translation table walks are required.
+The prefetch must wait for completion because it uses the same translation slot as the original request.
+If the TCU receives a non-speculative request for the next translation, it can handle this reqest in a separate translation slot before the first prefetch is initiated.
+Therefore, TCU prefetch only results in a performance advantage if the prefetch can complete before the next translation is initiated.
+This occurs when the number of cycles between sequential translation requests from the TBU is greater than the number of cycles that is taken for the TCU to handle the original translation request and to start the subsequent prefetch.

-Even if TCU prefetch is enabled, a second translation request, or prefetch, does not occur if one of the following caused the original request:
+Even if TCU prefetch is enabled, a prefetch does not occur if one of the following caused the original request:

-- A Speculative translation request, that is, DTI_TBU_TRANS_REQ.PERM[1:0] = 2 'b11, if a TBU receives a StashOnceShared, StashOnceUnique, or StashTranslation transaction - A translation request for an atomic transaction that provides a data response, that is, DTI_TBU_TRANS_REQ.PERM[1:0] = 2 b 10, if a TBU receives an AtomicLoad, AtomicSwap, or AtomicCompare transaction
+- A Speculative translation request, that is, DTI_TBU_TRANS_REQ.PERM[1:0] = 2 'b11, if a TBU receives a StashOnceShared, StashOnceUnique, or StashTranslation transaction - A translation request for an atomic transaction that provides a data response, that is, DTI_TBU_TRANS_REQ.PERM[1:0] = 2 b10, if a TBU receives an AtomicLoad, AtomicSwap, or AtomicCompare transaction